by Doug Laney | August 2, 2017 | Comments Off on The Cost of Data Quality: One Night of Coding and an Energy Drink

 My book, Infonomics: How to Monetize, Manage and Measure Information for Competitive Advantage, is now available on Amazon (publication: September 2017).

-Category: big-data cdo data-broker data-governance data-quality digital-marketing infonomics information-management it-cost-optimization
+Category: cdo data-and-analytics-strategies data-broker data-governance data-quality digital-marketing infonomics information-management it-cost-optimization

 Tags: data-broker data-governance data-quality ecommerce infonomics information-governance information-management lockheed-martin masterdata-management mdm nasa retail